 April 28, 2015

 Over the last 30 years, Sri Lankan burners have refined locally produced furnaces—including the Lakmini—and gained extensive heat treatment expertise.
 The top practitioners in that country now rival those in Thailand, especially where low-temperature heating of corundum is concerned.

-Using high magnification and fiber-optic lighting, GIA researchers were able to show that many—though not all—inclusions were affected by low-temperature heating.
+Using high magnification and fibre-optic lighting, GIA researchers were able to show that many—though not all—inclusions were affected by low-temperature heating.
 In many cases, fractures appeared around crystals, with larger crystals the most affected.
-Mica, feldspar, and chalcopyrite inclusions showed the most alteration, with amphibole crystals showing the least.
+Mica, feldspar and chalcopyrite inclusions showed the most alteration, with amphibole crystals showing the least.
 Fractures lined with limonite or iron staining might also appear darker after low-temperature heating.

 Treatment caused modest but observable changes in peaks detected by FTIR spectroscopy at 3309 and 3161 cm-1.
 Trace-element analysis using LA-ICP-MS showed no significant change after treatment.

-This study confirms that gemological laboratories have the capability to detect low-temperature treatment in rubies from Mozambique, especially with careful observation of inclusions and certain peaks in IR spectra.
+This study confirms that gemmological laboratories have the capability to detect low-temperature treatment in rubies from Mozambique, especially with careful observation of inclusions and certain peaks in IR spectra.